oliverjam/learn-rest-apis/README.md

 #### Checking a dog's owner

 However this isn't quite enough.
 Currently _any_ logged in user can delete any dog, since we're just checking for a valid token.
-We need to amend our `PUT` and `DELETE` handlers to get the authenticated user's ID from `req.user`, then check if that ID matches the dog's `owner` property.
+We need to amend our `DELETE` handler to get the authenticated user's ID from `req.user`, then check if that ID matches the dog's `owner` property.
 If it does not create a new error with a `401` status property and call `next` with it.

 <details>
 <summary>Solution</summary>